Solomon-Kebede/solomon-kebede.github.io/alx-challenge-2022/blog/what-success-requires-solomon-kebede/index.md

 <p>I was not the most brilliant student, and I had a hard time when I was at school at a younger age.
-Medically, I had challenges and faced a number of near-death experiences, but my faith has really seen me through to this point and given me hope of a bright future.
-I hope this encourages anyone who reads this that you can be successful, no matter what is holding you back.</p>
+Medically, I had challenges and faced a number of near-death experiences, but God has really taken me out of all of it and given me hope of a bright future.
+I hope this encourages anyone who reads this that you can be successful, no matter what is holding you back, if you walk with God.
+Jesus Christ is Lord and Savior!</p>